 If you have any questions or concerns, please email Travel@fsu.edu

-This rule was enacted by the Florida Legislature by way of the 2016 Florida House Appropriations Bill (HB 5003), not by Florida State University.
+This rule was enacted by the Florida Legislature by way of the 2016 Florida House Appropriations Bill (HB 5003), not by Florida State University, and renewed in 2017.

 HB 5003, Section 120 states: In order to implement appropriations in the 2016-2017 General Appropriations Act for state employee travel and notwithstanding s.112.061, Florida Statutes, costs for lodging associated with a meeting, conference, or convention organized or sponsored in whole or in part by a state agency or the judicial branch may not exceed $150 per day.
 An employee may expend his or her own funds for lodging expenses in excess of $150 per day.
 This section expires July 1, 2017.